permitta/permitta/docs/security/auth.md

 ### Default Policies
-Permitta ships with a default RABAC policy with the following paradigm:
+Permitta ships with a default RABAC policy with the following paradigm

 * Read access is granted for all users on all things
 * A user with the attribute `permitta_role:admin` has full access to do anything
 * Policies for other users are RABAC in the sense that they acquire a role by owning an attribute, but still require other attributes to change certain objects